cyring/CoreFreq/README.md

 CoreFreq provides a framework to retrieve CPU data with a high degree of precision:

-* Core Frequencies, Ratios, Turbo Boost, HTT and Base Clock
+* Core frequencies & ratios; SpeedStep (EIST), Turbo Boost, Hyper-Threading (HTT) and Base Clock
-* Performance counters including TSC, UCC, URC
+* Performance counters including Time Stamp Counter (TSC), Unhalted Core Cycles (UCC), Unhalted Reference Cycles (URC)
 * Number of instructions per cycle or second, IPS, IPC, or CPI
 * CPU C-States C0 C1 C3 C6 C7 - C1E - Auto/UnDemotion of C1 C3
-* DTS Temperature including the Tjunction Max
+* DTS Temperature and Tjunction Max, Thermal Monitoring TM1 TM2 state
-* Topology map w/ Caches for boostrap & application CPU
+* Topology map including Caches for boostrap & application CPU
 * Processor features, brand & architecture strings

 To reach this goal, CoreFreq implements a Linux Kernel module which employs the followings:

-* asm code to read & write the performance registers
+* asm code to keep as near as possible the read of counters
-* per-CPU slab data memory & thread
-* per-CPU high-resolution timer
+* per-CPU slab data memory and per-CPU high-resolution timer
-* atomic synchronization
-* suspend & resume compliant
+* compliant with suspend & resume to save and restore the Performance register bits
-* client/server shared memory
+* a shared memory to protect kernel & user-space parts of the software
+* atomic synchronization of threads to avoid mutexes and deadlock

 ## Build & Run